After Wisdom Tooth Removal

 Your case is unique, no two mouths are alike.
 Discuss any problems with the trained experts best able to effectively help you: Drs.
-Akers, Schalit, Thayer or Hamilton or your family dentist.
+Akers, Schalit, Thayer and Pinker or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.